ddavisj/plantsnthings/repositories/readme.md

 # Other Repos

 The other repos export an instance of the class, complete with a filename passed in.
-This avoids errors where filenames are incorrectly spelled or given different names if they were instantiated in eg. route files.
+This avoids errors where filenames are incorrectly spelled or given different names if they were instantiated in route or other files.

 ## carts.js / products.js